astriaInight/RBXRequests/README.md

 # RBXRequests
-An HTTP requests module for Roblox designed for flexibility and more extensive control.
+An HTTP requests module for Roblox designed with control and flexibility in mind.